Most businesses will deposit their income tax withholdings, Social Security, and Medicare taxes on a quarterly, monthly, or semi-weekly basis.

 You're a monthly depositor if your total tax liability for all four quarters was $50,000 or less.
 Your taxes are due by the 15th day of the following month.
 For example, your January payroll taxes are due by February 15.

-If your total tax liability was great than $50,000, you're a semi-weekly depositor.
+If your total tax liability was greater than $50,000, you're a semi-weekly depositor.
 Your taxes are due based on your payday.
 If your payday falls on a

 - Wednesday, Thursday, and/or Friday, your taxes are due by the following Wednesday